bocharsky-bw/stand-with-ukraine-bundle/README.md

 На русском? Смотри [README.ru.md](README.ru.md)

-This bundle help to block content for Russian-speaking users.
-Why?
-Good question!
+*This bundle helps to block content for Russian-speaking users.* **Why?** Good question!
-First of all, because almost all Russian media are nit independent anymore and spread *fake* news to their users about what is happening in the world and even in their own country.
+First of all, because almost all Russian media are not independent anymore and spread *fake* news to their users about what is happening in the world and even in their own country.

 The initial idea of this bundle is to push Russian-speaking people to *think*!
-Everybody has a choice.
-You can choose different sources in different languages to know the news from many other independent media around the world, don't limit yourself with Russian language and Russian media only.
+Everybody has a *choice*.
+You can choose different sources in different languages to read the news from many other independent media around the world, don't limit yourself with Russian language and Russian media only.

 ## Features

+Some features this bundle could help you with:

-- Show "StandWithUkraine" banner to show that your website stands united with the people of Ukraine.
+- **Display "StandWithUkraine" banner** to show that your website stands united with the people of Ukraine.
-- Block content for users who have the main language in `Accept-Language` request header set to `ru`.
-Basically, all people who read most of the content in Russian language.
+- **Block content** for users who have the **preferred language** in `Accept-Language` request header set to `ru`.
+Basically, affects people who read most of the content in Russian language.
+  Users would be able to access the content only after changing their preferred language to any other language.
-- Block content for users who are trying to get access from Russian IP addresses, i.e. accessing the content from Russia.
-Yes, they still may access content connecting via a VPN app, but at least it makes things less convenient.
+- **Block content** for users who are trying to **get access from Russian IP addresses**, i.e. accessing the content from Russia.
+Users would be able to access the content only after connecting via a [VPN](https://en.wikipedia.org/wiki/Virtual_private_network) client choosing a location different from Russia region there.
+It makes things less convenient probably, but if you're using a good VPN client - you get better security, especially if you're connecting from public Wi-Fi spots or do not trust your internet provider.

 ## Installation